-The Ministry of Education, Science and Technology is responsible for national policies and programmes that help Kenyans access quality and affordable, school education, post-school, higher education and academic research.
+The Ministry of Education is responsible for national policies and programmes that help Kenyans access quality and affordable, school education, post-school, higher education and academic research.

 British envoy pays courtesy call on PS University Education to discuss research funding through the Newton- Utafiti fund